 - They receive an additional body part placed on top of their current tail.
 This will extend their visible length by one on the next turn.

 - The food they ate is removed from the board.

 - Any Battlesnake that has run into a wall, another Battlesnake, or itself will be eliminated and removed from the board.
 They will have their status updated and will be notified with an /end request (no response necessary).

 - Potentially a new piece of food will be placed on the board, according to game parameters and food spawn algorithm.

-- If there are at least two snakes still slithering, proceed to the next turn.
-Otherwise inform the remaining snake of its victory with an /end request and end the game.
+- If there are at least two Battlesnake still slithering, proceed to the next turn.
+Otherwise inform the remaining Battlesnake of its victory with an /end request and end the game.